 Criteria for discretionary relief

 The Council's Cabinet Resources Panel will consider the criteria below.
 We expect an organisation follow these either in whole or in part.

 organisations should have an open membership policy

 - facilities should be available to non-members

-- whether the organisation provides training for its members particularly the young
+- the organisation provides training for its members particularly the young

-- facilities should be provided by self-help or by grants from bodies other than the council
+- facilities should be financed by themselves or by grants from bodies other than the council

-- facilities provided should be complementary to those provided by the council or relieve the council of the need to provide such facilities
+- facilities provided should be complementary to those provided by the council.
+They should relieve the council of the need to provide such facilities

-- the facilities should, in the main, be for the benefit of those who reside in the city
+- the facilities should benefit people who live in the city

-- organisations which receive direct grant aid from the council will be granted rate relief but the amount of grant aid will be correspondingly reduced.
-Relief will not be granted where government funding is available to meet the liability
+- We will grant rate relief to organisations receiving direct grant aid but we will reduce the rate of grant aid.
+We will not grant relief where government funding is available to meet the liability.

 Criteria for discretionary relief for sports clubs

 - More than 50% of the membership should be active playing members

 - The club doesn't charge an admission fee

 - We will give sympathetic consideration to

 - Applications from organisations involved in minority sports